You can use Veeam Agent for Linux to create transactionally consistent backups of Veeam Agent machines that run the MySQL database system.

 - When the backup job starts, Veeam Agent connects to the MySQL database system and obtains the list of tables.

-- Veeam Agent locks base tables that are based on the MyISAM storage engine.
+- Veeam Agent locks the base tables that use the MyISAM storage engine.
 Veeam Agent changes the table state using the MySQL functionality.
-Tables based on the InnoDB storage engine do not require locking.
+Tables that use the InnoDB storage engine do not require locking.

 Keep in mind that Veeam Agent supports processing of tables based on the MyISAM and InnoDB storage engines only.
 Veeam Agent does not support tables that use other storage engines.

-- Unlocks tables locked at the step 2.
+- Veeam Agent unlocks tables locked at Step 2.